LiskArchive/lisk-mobile/.github/pull_request_template.md

 <!---
 Hints for a successful PR:
 1. Please open an issue before starting to fix a bug or implementing a feature, in order to make sure your changes in aligned with the project goals.
-This way, you'll also find out if any one else is working on a similar change.
+This way, you'll also find out if anyone else is working on a similar change.
 2. Please do open a PR introducing big chunks of changes in a lot of files. instead, please consider breaking the issue into multiple smaller issues.
-3. Please fill our the template bellow for ease of review.
+3. Please fill out the template below for ease of review.
 -->

 # What was the bug or feature?